Enter

 Han: Ohara's treachery has disgraced us.

-Roper: If you want to talk about this thing,
+Roper: If you want to talk about this thing, I'll be in my room.

 Williams: Gotcha.

-here.
+Girl: Williams, Williams. [ whispering] Come here.
 I want you to go to Han's study as soon as possible.

 Williams: Alright.